azurejelly/standalone-nuvotifier/README.md

 - Name the container `nuvotifier`;
 - Use the `azurejelly/standalone-nuvotifier:latest` image;
 - And pass `--port 8192` as a command line argument to NuVotifier.
+  - Not required as `8192/tcp` is already the default port, but helps to show that you can pass arguments such as `--port` or `--config`.

 If you want to use Docker Compose, an example [`docker-compose.yml`](./docker-compose.yml) file is available on the repository.